Bruce MacEwen / President

 - Practiced securities and corporate law with Breed, Abbott & Morgan and with Shea & Gould in New York; and

-- Was an inhouse securities lawyer with Morgan Stanley/Dean Witter on Wall Street for nearly ten years.
+- Was an inhouse securities lawyer with Morgan Stanley/Dean Witter on Wall Street for a decade.

 Bruce was educated at Princeton University (BA magna cum laude in economics) and at Stanford Law School (JD).
 He also completed the MBA coursework at NYU’s Stern School of Business (evening program) while at Morgan Stanley.

-A native Manhattanite, he lives with his wife and their dog on New York’s Upper West Side, where he chairs the Finance Committee and serves as Chancellor on the Vestry of St. Michael’s Episcopal Church.
+A native Manhattanite, he lives with his wife and their dog on New York’s Upper West Side, where he chaired the Finance Committee and served on the Vestry of St. Michael’s Episcopal Church for several years.

 Growth Is Dead: Now What?: Law firms on the brink